 Annual Shareholder's Meeting

-The Annual Shareholders' Meeting held December 12, 2020 via Zoom was a success.
+Our 2020 shareholders meeting via Zoom was a success.
 More people joined in on the meeting and the meeting went smoothly.
-You will soon be notified when the next meeting will be and how it will be held.

 Many of our residents are struggling through this difficult time.
 Please note the information below if it can help you in anyway.